adityaramesh15/enhanced-llm-retrieval/README.md

-# Context-Enhanced LLM Retrieval for Business-Related Queries
+# Context-Based LLM Enhancement for Business-Related Queries
-WIP for a tool that leverages Confluence documentation, Semantic Search, and RAG to improve LLM responses for confidential queries.
+WIP for a tool that leverages workspace-specific Confluence documentation to improve comapny-related LLM responses through using Semantic Search and RAG.